UK Independent Singles and Albums Charts: History

 In the wake of punk, small record labels began to spring up, as an outlet for artists that were unwilling to sign contracts with major record companies, or were not considered commercially attractive to those companies.
 By 1978, labels like Cherry Red, Rough Trade, and Mute had started up, and a support structure soon followed, including independent pressing, distribution and promotion.
 These labels got bigger and bigger, and by 1980 they were having Top 10 hits in the UK Singles Chart.
 Chart success was limited, however, since the official Top 40 was based on sales at large chains and ignored significant sales at the scores of independent record shops that existed.
-Iain McNay, of Cherry Red, suggested to the weekly trade paper Record Business the idea of an independent record chart to address the problem, and the first independent chart appeared in 1980, published in Record Week, and later licensed to Sounds.
+Iain McNay, of Cherry Red, suggested to the weekly trade paper Record Business the idea of an independent record chart to address the problem, and the first independent chart appeared in 1980, published in Record Business, and later licensed to Sounds.

-The definition of whether or not a single was 'indie' had depended on the distribution channel by which it was shipped — the record needed to be delivered by a distribution service that was independent of the four major record companies: EMI, Sony Music Entertainment, Warner Music Group and Universal Music Group.
+The definition of whether or not a single was 'indie' had depended on the distribution channel by which it was shipped—the record needed to be delivered by a distribution service that was independent of the four major record companies: EMI, Sony Music Entertainment, Warner Music Group and Universal Music Group.
 In 1981, compilation of the chart switched to research company MRIB.
 The chart served to give exposure to the independent labels and the artists on those labels.
-In 1985, Music Week started compiling its own indie chart, but it failed to meet the authority of the original MRIB chart, although both Sounds and Melody Maker later switched from the MRIB chart and adopted the Music Week chart instead.
+In 1985 the trade publication Music Week started compiling its own indie chart, and both Sounds and Melody Maker later switched from the MRIB chart and adopted the Music Week chart instead.
 Other weekly music papers also published their own charts, often compiled from single record shops.
+However, none of them were as widespread as the MRIB chart which was even being published in countries abroad.
 By 1990, the significance of the chart had been diluted by major record companies forming their own 'indie' labels, with independent distribution, in order to break new acts via exposure from the indie chart.

 To be included in the indie chart, a record had to be distributed independently of the corporate framework of the major record companies; the genre of music was irrelevant.
 Large independent distributors emerged such as Pinnacle and Spartan, and there later emerged The Cartel, an association of regional distributors including Rough Trade, Backs, and Red Rhino.

 The first weekly independent chart was published on 19 January 1980, with "Where's Captain Kirk" by Spizzenergi topping the singles chart, and Dirk Wears White Sox by Adam and the Ants topping the album chart.